 Tool: \ˈtül\ something (as an instrument or apparatus) used in performing an operation or necessary in the practice of a vocation or profession <a scholar’s books are his tools> I believe that selecting quality ingredients, choosing the right types of fats and sweeteners, highlighting the natural flavor and textures of food and reducing the total amount of salt without sacrificing flavor is the foundation of healthier cooking.
-To get this job done you need the right tools and here are my top 10 favorites:
+To get this job done you need the right tools and here are 10 of my favorites:

 1. Good Set of Knives & a Bench Scraper

 Choose those with a forged blade that goes through to the handle.
 They should be sharp and feel good in your hand.
 It can be more dangerous to use a dull blade vs. a sharp blade so sharpen quickly with the steel after each use.
 I believe there are only three knives the home cook really needs: a paring knife, 8 or 10 inch chef knife, and an 8 inch serrated knife.
 A bench scraper is a multi-purpose tool that can e used to scoop and transfer chopped foods directly from the cutting board to the bowl, pan or pot.
 It helps keep counters and cutting boards clean while working and makes it simple to scrape and toss scraps.
 Psssst….I have a signature knife set and bench scraper that you can order HERE 😉

 2. Cast Iron Skillets and Griddles